Distributed Information-based Source Seeking: Experiments

 \subsection{Robustness to Communication Delay}

-Apart from being robust to errors in initial guesses, the distributed algorithm is more robust than the centralized implementation to communication delay. \modified{Note that communication delay typically grows with the incoming information rate\cite[M/M/1 system, Section 4.1.2]{ng2008queueing}, which usually increases with the number of incoming connections.
-Therefore, the delay increases with the number of incoming connections.} The consequence is that the delay in centralized implementation increases with the number of sensors used, while the delay in the distributed algorithm can remain low as the network expands as long as the incoming degree of each node stays unchanged.
+Apart from being robust to errors in initial guesses, the distributed algorithm is more robust than the centralized implementation to communication delay.
+Note that communication delay typically grows with the incoming information rate\cite[M/M/1 system, Section 4.1.2]{ng2008queueing}, which usually increases with the number of incoming connections.
+Therefore, the delay increases with the number of incoming connections.
+The consequence is that the delay in centralized implementation increases with the number of sensors used, while the delay in the distributed algorithm can remain low as the network expands as long as the incoming degree of each node stays unchanged.

-We show that the distributed algorithm is more robust to communication delay in the following numerical experiments.
+The following numerical experiments show that the distributed algorithm is more robust to communication delay.
 We assume each incoming connection to a node brings a $0.5$ time step delay in information passing.
 That is, if $m$ sensors are used in the centralized algorithm, the centralized controller receives all information with a delay of $\lfloor\frac{m}{2} \rfloor$ time steps; if there are $k$ neighbors connected to sensor $j$ in the distributed algorithm, sensor $j$ receives all information with a delay of $\lfloor\frac{k}{2} \rfloor$ time steps.
 The delay is modeled in this way since each sensor takes and sends out measurements to the neighbors at a roughly constant rate.
 Initialization is the same as in the previous experiments.
-In particular, each sensor in the distributed algorithm is connected to two neighbors regardless of the total number of sensors.
+In particular, each sensor in the distributed algorithm is connected to two neighbors regardless of the number of sensors.

 Fig. \ref{fig:Delay} shows that when the delay is in effect, the advantage of the centralized implementation over the distributed algorithm dissipates as the number of sensors grows.
 In the centralized implementation, the benefit of more sensor data does not offset the negative effect of increasing delay, and the performance gradually degrades.
 On the other hand, distributed sensors benefit from the increasing global information shared in the network while the delay remains low.
 Therefore, the centralized implementation is eventually overtaken by the distributed algorithm.